Creepybits/ComfyUI-Creepy_nodes/README.md

 # ComfyUI-Creepy_nodes
 A collection of custom nodes for ComfyUI

-A collection of switch nodes, dynamic nodes, evaluation nodes, translation node and some other specialized nodes.
+A collection of custom and specialized nodes for ComfyUI.

 ### Installing